 Service: Technical Assistance

-Expertise: Life Skills Training, Microfinance and Livelihoods Development, Sustainable Agriculture/Food Security, HIV and AIDS
+Expertise: HIV and AIDS, Life Skills Training, Microfinance and Livelihoods Development, Sustainable Agriculture/Food Security

 Since 2008, Bantwana has been implementing the Bantwana Schools Integrated Program (BSIP) in partnership with local NGOs, government technical line ministries, schools, and communities.
 BSIP delivers high quality, integrated, comprehensive support services to thousands of children orphaned and made vulnerable by HIV and AIDS in the Lubombo Region of Swaziland.
 BSIP will reach approximately 18,000 students in 2013.